-Benchmarking to Well-Selected Comparator Group - the Human Resources Committee selects a comparator group based on objective criteria to benchmark Wheaton's compensation > Page 61 Balanced Approach to Compensation - Wheaton believes in a balanced compensation approach, with base salary, retirement plan, bonus and long-term compensation representing 18%, 6%, 24% and 52% respectively of total CEO compensation in 2022 → Page 57 Annual Bonus Tied to Performance - Wheaton has significant performance objectives and a payout depending on the achievement of those objectives, including sustainability → Page 63 Pay for Performance Alignment - Wheaton has strong alignment between shareholder return and total pay > Page 78 Significant Proportion of Long-Term Compensation - compensation paid to executive officers is designed to reward success in achieving sustained, long-term profitability through the grant of equity awards vesting over multi-year periods > Page 70 Executive Share Ownership - senior officers of Wheaton are required to hold common shares equal in value to three times base salary for the CEO and two times base salary for all other senior officers, which will be adjusted to five times base salary for the CEO starting in 2023 → Page 75 Caps on Compensation - Wheaton has adopted caps on non-equity performance awards and the number of performance share units vesting, each equal to 200% → Page 63/73 Claw Back Policy & Risk Management - the Board adopted an executive compensation claw back policy and the Audit Committee and Human Resources Committee identify, review and assess risks specifically associated with compensation policies and practices → Page 77 Independent Advice - Wheaton's third-party compensation consultant provides advice on the competitiveness and appropriateness of executive compensation programs → Page 56 Human Resources Committee Discretion - determining whether to award an annual performance bonus is at the Human Resources Committee's sole discretion → Page 63 Anti-Hedging Policy - Wheaton prohibits all officers, directors and Vice-Presidents from entering into hedging transactions with Wheaton common shares > Page 78 Employment Agreements - Wheaton has entered into employment agreements with all senior officers > Page 86 Double Trigger on Severance Payments - severance payments to senior officers are not triggered unless there is both a change of control of Wheaton and the termination or effective termination of the officer > Page 86 Modest Benefits - executive officers generally received perquisites that in the aggregate were no greater than C\$50,000 → Page 75
+Benchmarking to Well-Selected Comparator Group - the Human Resources Committee selects a comparator group based on objective criteria to benchmark Wheaton's compensation → Page 63 Balanced Approach to Compensation - Wheaton believes in a balanced compensation approach, with base salary, retirement plan, bonus and long-term compensation representing 16%, 5%, 31% and 48% respectively of total CEO compensation in 2023 → Page 59 Annual Bonus Tied to Performance - Wheaton has significant performance objectives and a payout depending on the achievement of those objectives, including sustainability → Page 65 Pay for Performance Alignment - Wheaton has strong alignment between shareholder return and total pay → Page 81 Significant Proportion of Long-Term Compensation - compensation paid to executive officers is designed to reward success in achieving sustained, long-term profitability through the grant of equity awards vesting over multi-year periods → Page 72 Executive Share Ownership - senior officers of Wheaton are required to hold common shares equal in value to five times base salary for the CEO and two times base salary for all other senior officers.
+Effective March 2024, performance share units may no longer be used to satisfy executive share ownership requirements. → Page 77 Caps on Compensation - Wheaton has adopted caps on non-equity performance awards and the number of performance share units vesting, each equal to 200% → Page 65/74 Claw Back Policy & Risk Management - the Board adopted an executive compensation claw back policy and the Audit Committee and Human Resources Committee identify, review and assess risks specifically associated with compensation policies and practices → Page 80 Independent Advice - Wheaton's third-party compensation consultant provides advice on the competitiveness and appropriateness of executive compensation programs → Page 58 Human Resources Committee Discretion - determining whether to award an annual performance bonus is at the Human Resources Committee's sole discretion → Page 65 Anti-Hedging Policy - Wheaton prohibits all officers, directors and Vice-Presidents from entering into hedging transactions with Wheaton common shares → Page 81 Employment Agreements - Wheaton has entered into employment agreements with all senior officers → Page 90 Double Trigger on Severance Payments - severance payments to senior officers are not triggered unless there is both a change of control of Wheaton and the termination or effective termination of the officer → Page 90 Modest Benefits - executive officers generally received perquisites that in the aggregate were no greater than C\$50,000 → Page 77

-2022 Corporate Governance At A Glance
+2023 Corporate Governance At A Glance

 Wheaton recognizes the importance of corporate governance practices for the effective management of the Company.
-Details on Wheaton corporate governance practices can be found throughout this management information circular.
+Details on Wheaton corporate governance practices can be found throughout this Circular.